atk4/data/docs/persistence/sql/overview.md

 ## Getting Started

-Continue reading :ref:`quickstart` where you will learn about basics of DSQL and how to use it to it's full potential.
+Continue reading {ref}`quickstart` where you will learn about basics of DSQL and how to use it to it's full potential.

 ## Contributing